Tamale

 Look For

-- Husks are pliable and not brittle or discolored
+- Husks or leaves are pliable and slightly moist, not brittle

-- Filling is warm and steaming (if freshly made)
+- Filling is warm and steaming when freshly prepared

 Avoid